marketing

 If a restaurant has enough cash in the bank, more often than not they can weather any of the reasons restaurant business fail listed above.
 Having a healthy cushion of funds can give restaurant owners a chance to course correct before it’s too late.
 Most restaurants will need tens of thousands of dollars in the bank at a minimum to cover expenses until the establishment turns a profit.

-One thought on “Why Do Restaurant Business Fail?
+One thought on “Why Do Restaurant Businesses Fail?
 8 Causes You Should Watch Out For!

 Leave a Reply